MimiLau/react-little-pacman-game/README.md

-# React little Pac-man Game with Canvas (under development)
+# A little React Game with Canvas (under development)

 ## Usage